giff-h/cahgen/README.md

 ```
 Usage: cahgen.py [OPTIONS] COMMAND [ARGS]...

-  Generate a Cards Against Humanity™ style pdf to be printed and cut into
+  Generate a Cards Against Humanity(TM) style pdf to be printed and cut into
   cards.

   The white and black commands are the standard card generators, either